jaylee137/gouse/README.md

 - Gouse provides a wide variety of methods, taking the hassle out of working with arrays, numbers, objects, strings, etc.
 - Each method has a different set of features, so you can pick the ones that fit your project best.
 - Easy to use, chainable, and extendable, and available in a variety of builds & module formats.
+- Javascript user-friendly syntax.
+- No config - import as utility functions.
-- Utility functions are available to handle complex logic usecases such as database connection, build APIs, error handling, log management... can all be set up quickly and easily
+- Available functions to handle complex logic usecases such as database connection, build APIs, error handling, log management... can all be set up quickly and easily.

 ## ✨ Motivation